Question: "Did Jesus go to hell between His death and resurrection?"

 In the Hebrew Scriptures, the word used to describe the realm of the dead is sheol.
 It simply means the “place of the dead” or the “place of departed souls/spirits.”
 The New Testament Greek equivalent of sheol is hades which also refers to “the place of the dead.”
 Other Scriptures in the New Testament indicate that sheol/hades is a temporary place, where souls are kept as they await the final resurrection and judgment.
 Revelation 20:11-15 gives a clear distinction between the two.
 Hell (the lake of fire) is the permanent and final place of judgment for the lost.
 Hades is a temporary place.
 So, no, Jesus did not go to hell because hell is a future realm, only put into effect after the Great White Throne Judgment (Revelation 20:11-15).

-Sheol/hades is a realm with two divisions (Matthew 11:23, 16:18; Luke 10:15, 16:23; Acts 2:27-31), the abodes of the saved and the lost.
-The abode of the saved was called “paradise” and “Abraham's bosom.”
+Sheol/hades was a realm with two divisions—a place of blessing and a place of judgment (Matthew 11:23; 16:18; Luke 10:15; 16:23; Acts 2:27–31), the abodes of the saved and the lost.
+The abode of the saved is called “Abraham's bosom” (KJV) and “Abraham’s side” (NIV) in Luke 16:22.
+The abode of the unsaved is called “hell” (KJV) or “Hades” (NIV) in Luke 16:23.
 The abodes of the saved and the lost are separated by a “great chasm” (Luke 16:26).
-When Jesus ascended to heaven, He took the occupants of paradise (believers) with Him (Ephesians 4:8-10).
-The lost side of sheol/hades has remained unchanged.
+When Jesus died, He went to the blessed side of sheol and, from there, took the believers with Him to heaven/paradise (Ephesians 4:8–10).
+The judgment side of sheol/hades has remained unchanged.
 All unbelieving dead go there awaiting their final judgment in the future.
 Did Jesus go to sheol/hades?
-Yes, according to Ephesians 4:8-10 and 1 Peter 3:18-20.
+Yes, according to Ephesians 4:8–10 and 1 Peter 3:18–20.

 Some have the viewpoint that Jesus went to “hell” or the suffering side of sheol/hades in order to further be punished for our sins.
 This idea is completely unbiblical.
 It was the death of Jesus on the cross and His suffering in our place that sufficiently provided for our redemption.
 It was His shed blood that effected our own cleansing from sin (1 John 1:7-9).
 As He hung there on the cross, He took the sin burden of the whole human race upon Himself.
 He became sin for us: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).
 This imputation of sin helps us understand Christ's struggle in the garden of Gethsemane with the cup of sin which would be poured out upon Him on the cross.

 When Jesus cried upon the cross, “Oh, Father, why have you forsaken me?”
 (Matthew 27:46), it was then that He was separated from the Father because of the sin poured out upon Him.
 As He gave up His spirit, He said, “Father, into your hands I commit my spirit” (Luke 23:46).
 His suffering in our place was completed.
-His soul/spirit went to the paradise side of hades.
-Jesus did not go to hell.
+His soul/spirit went to hades (the place of the dead).
+Jesus did not go to “hell” or the suffering side of hades; He went to “Abraham’s side” or the blessed side of hades.
 Jesus’ suffering ended the moment He died.
 The payment for sin was paid.
 He then awaited the resurrection of His body and His return to glory in His ascension.
 Did Jesus go to hell?
 No. Did Jesus go to sheol/hades?
 Yes.

 © Copyright 2002-2014 Got Questions Ministries.